open-telemetry/opentelemetry-specification/specification/logs/api.md

   - This function MAY be named `logEvent`.
 - Create a `LogRecord` and emit it to the processing pipeline.
   - This function MAY be named `logRecord`.
-  - The intended users of this API is Log Appenders.
+  - This API is intended for use by Log Appenders, and SHOULD not be used by end users or other instrumentation.